 - You are a 'fit and proper' person to hold a driver's licence.

 - You currently hold (and have held) a full driving licence issued by DVLA (or a European Community Licence) for a period of 12 months before making your application to us.

 - You have been honest in supplying information to us and must not, under any circumstances, make a false statement at any time to obtain your licence - this is a serious offence.

 Once you have provided the correct information we will be in a position to issue your licence, which will expire on 31 January annually.
 You must also provide the licence fee shown on the application form.

 If we refuse to grant/renew, or we suspend/revoke a private hire driver's licence, you have a right of appeal to the Magistrates Court.

 Having a conviction does not necessarily mean you will not get a licence - the council has adopted policy guidelines on the relevance of convictions which have been discussed with trade representatives.

-- Cases are determined on individual merit, but guidelines on convictions are available in the private hire driver's licence - information leaflet, see the Documents section below.
+- Cases are determined on individual merit, but guidelines on convictions are available in the information leaflet.